Subscribe to updates

 Motions Referred from Council Assembly

-• Ending Violence Against Women and Girls: This motion acknowledged the prevalence of sexual violence, harassment, and domestic abuse, referencing tragic cases and statistics on conviction rates.
-It noted the council's existing strategy, the 'Through Her Eyes' campaign, and cross-borough initiatives like the 'safe havens' network.
-The motion resolved to encourage male councillors to take the White Ribbon pledge, call out misogyny, champion the wellbeing of women and girls, adopt a zero-tolerance approach to misogynistic hate crime, complete the roll-out of upgraded street lighting, and ask the Cabinet to re-launch the Women's Safety Charter.
+• Ending Violence Against Women and Girls: The council resolved to encourage male councillors to take the White Ribbon pledge, call out sexual objectification, champion the wellbeing of women and girls, adopt a zero-tolerance approach to misogyny, complete the rollout of upgraded street lighting, and re-launch the Women's Safety Charter.

-• Southwark stands with the trans community: This motion noted Southwark's large and diverse LGBTQ+ community, including a significant trans and non-binary population, and the council's work with the community on LGBTQ+ centres and events.
-It expressed concern about the increase in hate crimes against trans people and attempts to create division.
-The motion resolved to stand united with trans, non-binary, and gender diverse people, reject divisive attempts, call on national government to introduce a trans-inclusive ban on conversion therapy, reform gender recognition law, and extend the aggravated offences regime for hate crimes.
-It also asked the Cabinet to prioritise the delivery of a permanent LGBTQ+ cultural space, develop an action plan to address inequalities, update the Equalities Framework, ensure access to services, create gender-neutral bathrooms, and maintain a zero-tolerance approach to hate crime.
+• Southwark stands with the Trans Community: The council resolved to stand united with trans, non-binary, and gender diverse people, call on national government to ban conversion therapy and reform the gender recognition law, and asked the Cabinet to prioritise the delivery of a permanent LGBTQ+ cultural space, develop an action plan to address inequalities, update the Equalities Framework, ensure access to services, create gender-neutral bathrooms, and take a zero-tolerance approach to hate crime.

 Attendees